krzbar/KJVJMRKK_mvSLOUCH/SimulationStudy/README.md

 To replicate the graphs and model selection results presented in the table one needs to run source("tosource_summary.R").
 The script has a number of user controlled variables at the beginning concerning file and directory naming, and which NAs and simulation setups to report the results on.

 In the directory SimulationRuns/01_ModelSelection/ the script OUBM1check.R can be found that generates Tab.
-3 of Bartoszek, Fuentes Gonzalez, Mitov, Pienaar, Piwczyński, Puchałka, Spalik and Voje " Rotation Invariance in non–Brownian motion Phylogenetic Comparative Methods: A comment on Adams and Collyer (2018)"
+3 of Bartoszek, Fuentes Gonzalez, Mitov, Pienaar, Piwczyński, Puchałka, Spalik and Voje " Analytical advances alleviate model misspecification in non-Brownian multivariate comparative methods"